top of page

 The variety of seed potato that you buy will depend on your local climate and desired color, texture, taste, and use.

-Listed below are the seed potatoes are for sale at Helms Garden Shop in 2024.
+Listed below are the seed potatoes are for sale at Helms Garden Shop in 2025.
 Our seed potatoes are First Grade seed potatoes from Minnesota and Non-GMO seed potatoes from the Netherland Bulb Company.

 Purple Majesty - sweet and buttery with wine-dark skin and violet flesh.
 High in antioxidants.
+High yielding.
+Main season: 80 - 100 days.

 Yukon Gold - early potato with high yields.
 Thin, golden skin and sweet, buttery, yellow flesh.
 Good for storage.
+Early Season: 60 - 80 days.

 Planting Requirements

-Crop rotation is an important tool used to avoid the transmission of soil borne pathogens.
+Crop rotation is an important tool used to avoid the transmission of soil-borne pathogens.
 Potatoes should not be planted in the same plot every year, nor should they be planted where members of their family (tomatoes, peppers, and eggplant) have grown in the previous two years.

-Potatoes can also be planted into large containers.
+Potatoes can also be planted in large containers.
 A layer of potting soil or compost (about 4 inches) should be added to the container before planting the potato.
 Then continue to plant and care for the seed potato as you would in the ground.

 Planting Potatoes